 What TVs support subtitles

 Of course, Samsung is not the only one that provides such a feature as subtitles in their system.
-In fact, if you want to watch movies with subtitles, there are quite a few different options for you.
+If you want to watch movies with subtitles, there are quite a few different options for you.
 From different streaming services to other TV manufacturers who also add such features to their TVs.

-In addition, to view movies and TV series with subtitles it will be very convenient to use a variety of third-party applications and devices.
+In addition, viewing movies and TV series with subtitles will be very convenient by using a variety of third-party applications and devices.
 For example, you can enable subtitles on Apple TV.
-This function can also be provided by different streaming platforms such as Fubo TV, Netflix, Hulu, and others.
-This is a fairly popular feature that is in high demand and today the subtitle service can be found in almost any major streaming service.
+Different streaming platforms such as Fubo TV, Netflix, Hulu, and others can also provide this function.
+This is a fairly popular feature in high demand, and today the subtitle service can be found in almost any primary streaming service.

 The subtitles show up if I play the movie on my computer (Apple i-mac), but not on my Samsung smart TV (2 years old).